alkaczma/ebca/README.md

-# EBCA dataset
+# EBCA testbed
-Testbed and dataset for developing camera based 3D vision system for robotic fruit harvesting.
+EBCA testbed includes datasets and software for developing camera based 3D vision system for robotic fruit harvesting.
 The system is based on stereo cameras and a setup with multiple cameras called equal baseline camera array (EBCA).

 Details of using this software are presented in the paper:
 Adam L. Kaczmarek, "Testbed for stereo vision algorithms using camera arrays"